 Hillsborough River is navigable for small vessels for several miles above the bridge at Charlottetown.
 There is a vertical clearance of 4 m under the bridge, which is lighted and has daymarks at the southern approach.
 The ruins of the former bridge abutments remain in the river.
 North River and West River are obstructed by causeways about 3 miles above their entrances into the harbour.
+The channel in the West River is buoyed to the causeway.
 There is a passage for small craft through the causeways.
 In West River, the passage is only useable at high water slack.
 With a rising and falling tide, dangerous tide rips can develop.